windowsair/MaixPy_DOC/en/get_started/maixpyide.md

 ## Note

 Only open one serial port connection at a time, make sure to close the previous connection before opening a new one.

+And try to upgrade firmware or IDE if connect fail.

+## Find the cause according to the error message

+When the program runs error, a message box will prompt the error, but the error information may not be complete, please **find more detailed error information in the terminal output**

+If necessary, disconnect the IDE and run the program using the serial terminal(maybe you need save as file then run this file) only to view the print for troubleshooting

+If you submit an issue (bbs, group, github issue, etc.), in order to resolve the issue quickly, be sure to bring the complete information described above